Couples Therapy Helps You Understand Yourself

 When you work with an individual therapist, one of the goals is to get emotional insight.
 Your therapist is there for you to bounce ideas off of and show you ways to cope with your emotions.
 It’s all about you.
 In individual therapy, you might think a lot about how you relate to others, but it’s in a vacuum.
-You talk to a therapist and discover more about who you are as a person, but in couples therapy, you’re there with somebody who you see often and communicate with outside of a therapy setting on a regular basis.
+You talk to a therapist and discover more about who you are as a person, but in couples therapy, whether online or in-person, you’re there with somebody who you see often and communicate with outside of a therapy setting on a regular basis.
 You can start to assess what your challenges and strengths are in the real world.
-Since your partner speaks to you frequently, if not daily, they can help you acknowledge behavior patterns and problems that a therapist might not have picked up on otherwise.
+Since your partner speaks to you frequently, if not daily, the therapist or counselor in couples therapy can help you acknowledge behavior patterns and problems that a therapist might not have picked up on otherwise.
 Acknowledging these behavior patterns and challenges will help you tap into your emotions, learn about how you’re feeling, and identify why you’re feeling that way.
-Therapy is an open environment where you and your partner can bring up tough subjects in a way that is productive.
+Couples therapy is an open environment where you and your partner can bring up tough subjects in a way that is productive.
 If you have a healthy relationship, your partner wants you to be happy, and they will want to support you.

 Understand How You Manage Anger